ozkanardil/ozkanardil/README.md

 The following statistical data includes 2023 data and my personal projects.
 Also, top languages does not indicate my skill level or anything like that.
 It is just a metric of which languages have been hosted by me on GitHub based on the usage across repositories.
 There are others which I haven't put up on GitHub.

-:telescope: I’m working as a Sr. Full-stack Software Developer and contributing to frontend and backend for building web applications.
+:telescope: I’m working as a Software Developer and contributing to frontend and backend for building web applications.

 :seedling: Exploring Technical Content Writing.